We may well be familiar with the expression that you can’t compare apples with oranges, but can you compare bananas with bananas?

 The problem is that because bananas are a natural product, there are so many variables that go into their constitution.
 It makes it difficult to quantify exactly how healthy they are for us.
 When a nutritional guide informs us that a medium banana contains 0.4 grams of potassium or gives us a specific percentage of our recommended daily intake of a particular substance, how sure of this can we be?

-All bananas may not be equally healthy.
+Not all bananas may be equally healthy.

 So many questions; so many variabilities:

-- Bananas vary in size so it’s not always possible to directly compare bananas.
+- Bananas vary in size, so it’s not always possible to directly compare bananas.
 Bigger bananas, for instance, will obviously impart more vitamins than small bananas.

 - They vary in their ripeness.
 Yellow bananas contain more natural sugars than green bananas.
 Green bananas contain over twenty times more resistant starch (the stuff that slows the rate at which the stomach empties).
-A ripe banana will therefore provide different health benefits to an unripe one.
+A ripe banana will therefore provide different health benefits than an unripe one.

 - Which bits of the banana are the best to eat?
 Where is the goodness?
 Should I be eating the skin?
 What about eating those stringy bits that you get inside a banana?